replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

 - To run through a Docker container, install [docker](https://www.docker.com).

-- Get your application slug from the vendor portal.
-See [Managing Application Settings](/vendor/vendor-portal-application-settings).
+- Get your application slug from the **Application Settings** page in the vendor portal.
+For more information, see [Get the Application Slug](/vendor/vendor-portal-maange-app#slug) in _Managing Applications_.

 - <PrereqToken/>